 This is thus used to fight arthritis, psoriasis, crohn’s disease, etc.

-But, aren’t there natural herbs that will directly help the immune system reduce inflammation?
+But, aren’t there natural herbs, homeopathic remedies and essential oils, etc. that will directly help the immune system reduce inflammation?

 What are the Side Effects of Biologics?